Federals Baseball: Frequently Asked Questions

 Q: How much does it cost to play for the Federals?

 A: Fees vary based on several factors, including the number of players on a roster (typically 11-12).
-For 2025, the estimated cost will be around or under $2,000 per season.
+For 2025, the cost was $2,000 per player.
 This does not include team uniforms or travel expenses.
+With the increase in pricing at the two major tournament venues, the price could increase around 10% for the 2026-2027 season.

-- Upon accepting a roster spot, a $1,700 deposit is required.
+• Upon accepting a roster spot, a $2000 payment is required.

 We primarily play at Twin Creeks in Sunnyvale and in the Central Valley (Manteca and Stockton areas).
 However, due to changes in the travel ball landscape, we may travel further, including Fresno, Sacramento, or beyond.
 We strive to keep travel minimal but expect all teams to participate in the Desert Fall Classic in Las Vegas.